 - I recommend using thick sliced bacon for this recipe if you can.

-- To keep this recipe as healthy as possible I recommend using sugar free, nitrate free bacon.
+- To keep this recipe as healthy as possible I recommend using sugar free, nitrate free bacon if you can find it.

 - When cooking the bacon, try to leave a little space between each slice to allow it to cook more evenly.